Significant indirect tax developments at a glance

 The standard rate of VAT is 12 percent.

-Turnovers taxable at the zero rate include:
+Turnovers taxable at the zero rate include that deriving from:

 - export sales of goods;

 - sales of goods in the territory of special economic zones under certain conditions.